 - Landing Page Analysis

 - Site Migrations

 - Website Optimization

 In the next section, we will see how to use DeepCrawl for your site.

 DeepCrawl can be used for various purposes.
-Here, I will uncover some of the most important areas for which SEO experts use DeepCrawl.
+Here, I will uncover some of the most critical areas for which SEO experts use DeepCrawl.

-Frequently running website crawling through DeepCrawl helps you to monitor the complete overview of your websites’ technical health.
-You can crawl any website with a quick four steps as follows.
+Frequently running a website crawling through DeepCrawl helps you monitor the complete overview of your websites’ technical health.
+You can crawl any site with a quick four steps as follows.

 Secondly, you have to select URL sources from the list that you want to include while crawling.
 However, you can add or remove sources later on.

 - Website: Crawl subdomains as well as HTTP/HTTPS.

 - Sitemaps: Upload an XML Sitemap; the links on those pages will not be crawled.